Should I Become an Athletic Manager?

-Some sports management programs require students to complete an internship with a professional sports team, regional sports commission or other sports or recreational organization, such as a golf or country club.
-During these internships, students usually work in the field while keeping a journal of their experiences, as well as meeting regularly with their advisors.
+Some sports management programs require students to complete an internship with a professional sports team, regional sports commission, or other sports or recreational organization, such as a golf or country club.
+During these internships, students usually work in the field while keeping a journal of their experience, as well as meeting regularly with their advisors.

 Step 3: Pursue a Master's Degree

 Becoming an athletic manager, athletic director, or other sports management professional commonly requires a master's degree.
 Aspiring athletic managers might consider a master's degree in business administration, sports administration, or sports management.
 As with bachelor's degree programs in the field, sports management programs are becoming increasingly popular at the graduate level.
 Master's level sports management programs generally introduce students to strategic management, finance and economics, marketing, business development, and budgeting as they relate to sports or athletic organizations.
 Some master's programs require a thesis project, in addition to completing an internship.

 Graduates of master's degree programs in sports management, business administration, or a similar discipline are prepared for entry-level positions.
 They may work as operations assistants or assistant sports managers.
 By gaining work experience, individuals might work their way up to athletic manager, athletic director, or sports manager.